 The other day, I was intrigued by an interesting article about cloud ERP systems.
 In the commentary published earlier this year, the author suggests that Google may become the next big vendor of cloud ERP systems.
+Imagine that, Google Cloud ERP Systems.
 The rationale suggests that since smaller organizations have a higher propensity to shift to cloud ERP at this point in time, Google could be a perfect candidate to shake up the market.

 More specifically, the author points to Google’s aggressive and small-business-friendly pricing as a key reason why it is likely to make a splash in the cloud ERP arena.
 The article also presents the hypotheses that Google will piggyback on its progress in providing productivity software to smaller organizations, by providing its customers with a single vendor for ERP software and other solutions.

 While Google has demonstrated interest in a variety of diverse solutions in recent years, it’s hard to know for certain whether or not Google will also become an ERP vendor.
 Either way, this potential theory lends additional credibility to the momentum of the cloud ERP movement.
 In fact, the research outlined in our 2013 ERP Report shows that 26% of companies implementing ERP systems in the last year deployed either SaaS or hosted cloud solutions.
 Most of these organizations are small- to mid-size organizations, which are right in Google’s sweet spot.